 I really can’t say enough about this recipe!
 These brownies manage to be moist and fudgy but without being too dense and heavy.
 They’re a little crumbly, not overly sweet, with fruity undertones that complement their chocolate flavor!
 I’m so in love with them, I’m pretty sure that if Marie-Antoinette had tasted some, she would have indolently said: “let them eat brownies” !!!
 And brownies would have their own little place in history (though some suggest Marie-Antoinette never said this phrase).

-Use a mild, but good quality, fruity olive oil.
+- Use a mild, but good quality, fruity, e.v. olive oil.

-These stay soft and moist for a lot of days (I think olive oil plays a part in this)
+- These brownies stay soft and moist for a lot of days (I think olive oil plays a part in this)

-They taste better after one day so don’t be afraid to make them ahead!
+- They also taste better after one day so don’t be afraid to make them ahead!

 - ¼ cup (23 grams) dutch processed cocoa powder